bharathsudharsan/COVID-away/README.md

 ## Repo contnet

-1. COVID-away dataset
+### COVID-away Dataset

 We recorded the accelerometer, gyroscope, barometric pressure \& rotation vector data for 2071 dynamic hand-to-face movements, performed with various postures (standing, leaning, slouching, etc.) and wrist orientations (variations in Roll, Pitch, and Yaw).

+### Features Extractor

-2. We provide a generic feature extractor for enabling users to extract 10 essential features from a single data field in any sensor-based motion dataset.
+We provide a generic feature extractor for enabling users to extract 10 essential features from a single data field in any sensor-based motion dataset.
 Using this, we compute 102 features for each recorded hand-to-face motion data pattern.

+### COVID-away Models

-3. COVID-away Models: We provide one-class classification models and a CNN trained using the features extracted from our COVID-away Dataset.
+We provide one-class classification models and a CNN trained using the features extracted from our COVID-away Dataset.
 Our models instantly warn the users when their hands are moved (un-intentionally) to the face.

-If you use the code in this repository in your work, please cite this paper using the BibTex entry below.
+If the code is useful, please consider citing Covid-away paper using the below BibTex entry:

 ```
 @inproceedings{Bharathcovidaway,